ubermow/QRnWhitened/README.md

 12. visuals/plot_nist_pval.py & visuals/compare_ntro.py: Plot final P-values, auto-correlation lags, absolute bias, and calculate final MB/s throughput.

-## How to Exploit NIST Validation LibrariesTo keep this repository lightweight and strictly focused on novel research, the official NIST C/C++ libraries are not tracked here.
+# How to Exploit NIST Validation LibrariesTo keep this repository lightweight and strictly focused on novel research, the official NIST C/C++ libraries are not tracked here.
 They must be compiled locally using Windows Subsystem for Linux (WSL - Ubuntu 24.04).

-1. NIST SP 800-90B (Min-Entropy Assessment)Used to calculate the $H_{min}$ of the raw quantum hardware.Bash# Install dependencies sudo apt-get update sudo apt-get install -y build-essential libbz2-dev libssl-dev libjsoncpp-dev libdivsufsort-dev libmpfr-dev libgmp-dev
+1. NIST SP 800-90B (Min-Entropy Assessment)Used to calculate the $H_{min}$ of the raw quantum hardware.

+Bash# Install dependencies
+sudo apt-get update
+sudo apt-get install -y build-essential libbz2-dev libssl-dev libjsoncpp-dev libdivsufsort-dev libmpfr-dev libgmp-dev

 # Clone and compile
 git clone https://github.com/usnistgov/SP800-90B_EntropyAssessment.git

 cd SP800-90B_EntropyAssessment/cpp

 make

 # Execute non-IID evaluation on unpacked binary (1 bit per symbol)

-./ea_non_iid -v -c /path/to/your/unpacked_bitstream.bin 1
+1. /ea_non_iid -v -c /path/to/your/unpacked_bitstream.bin

-2. NIST SP 800-22 (Statistical Test Suite)Used to verify the cryptographic uniformity of the final FFT-whitened output.Download the suite from the Official NIST CSRC Website.Extract the folder and compile the Linux binary:Bashcd sts-2.1.2 make clean make
+2. NIST SP 800-22 (Statistical Test Suite) Used to verify the cryptographic uniformity of the final FFT-whitened output.

+3. Download the suite from the Official NIST CSRC Website.
+4. Extract the folder and compile the Linux binary:

+Bash#
+cd sts-2.1.2
+make clean
+make

 # Execute the assessment
 ./assess 1000000

-# Follow prompts: Select [0] for input file, [1] for all tests, and [1] for ASCII format.
+# Follow prompts:
+Select [0] for input file,
+write the path of the file,
+[1] for all tests,
+[1] for ASCII format.